HDG Dictionaries for e-readers (Koreader, Kindle, Aard, maybe more?)

 The definition goes here.
 For really uncommon words, I have included a phonemic description between two slashes, followed by <br><br> to create two new lines.
 Second language English speakers (me! :3) will appreciate this.
 "Cotyledon" trips up a lot of native speakers too.

 Basic HTML works on the Koreader, I have no idea about other platforms.
-Despite that, I tried linking directly to the HDG wiki but it didn't result in a clickable link, otherwise I woulda left the links in.
+Despite that, I tried linking directly to the HDG wiki in dictionary entries, but it didn't result in a clickable link, otherwise I woulda left the links in.

 Synonyms go here, each one separated by a comma.
 This includes spelling variants and abbreviated forms.
 For convenience, I've even included versions of words without diacritics so that "J-Cafe", "Xa'a-acketoth" and "Vreeut" still send the user to "J-Café", "Xa'a-ackétøth" and "Vreeüt" and so on.